End of Watch: 08/28/1997

 Officer Lowry was transported to Harborview Medical Center where he died later in the day.

 Kray was convicted of aggravated first-degree murder of Officer Lowry and sentenced to life in prison.

-Officer Lowry had served with the Tacoma Police Department for 18 years and was survived by his wife and daughter.
+Officer Lowry served with the Tacoma Police Department for 18 years and is survived by his wife and daughter.